TuftsRT/guides/README.md

 ### Jupyter Notebook

 Tags can be added to the notebook metadata JSON as follows.
-The metadata JSON can be accessed via the Property Inspector in the top-right of the JupyterLab interface (gear icon) or by opening the notebook as a text document and locating the `"metadata"` field (located after the `"cells"` field) in the notebook JSON.
+The metadata JSON can be accessed via the Property Inspector in the top-right of the JupyterLab interface (gear icon) or by opening the notebook as a text document and locating the `"metadata"` field (usually located after the `"cells"` field) in the notebook JSON.

 ```json
 {